Snow Removal Information & FAQs

 - Remove snow and ice from sidewalks fronting their properties.

-- Please note that the City will NOT clear windrows from private driveways.
+- Note that the City will NOT clear windrows from private driveways.

-- Children should be advised not to play on snow banks adjacent to roads and to remain well away from snow removal equipment.
+- Advise children not to play on or in snow banks adjacent to roads and to remain well away from snow removal equipment.

-- Do not place steel posts or rocks on boulevards as markers, as these cause damage to City vehicles and injury to City personnel.
+- Not place steel posts or rocks on boulevards as markers, as these cause damage to City vehicles and injury to City personnel.
 Anyone responsible for such installations will be held liable for injury or damage they cause.